compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step5.md

   Semantically, `(let ((x v)) e)` is equivalent to `((lambda x e) v)`, and `(let ((x1 v2) (x2 v2)) e)` is equivalent to `(let ((x1 v1)) (let ((x2 v2)) e)))`.
 We recommend that you directly desugar `let` expression in this way; it saves you from having to implement capture avoiding substitution again!

-- Allow lambdas and top-level declarations to take multiple arguments.
+- Allow `lambda`s and top-level declarations to take more than one argument.

   Hint: desugar `(lambda (x y z) e)` into `(lambda x (lambda y (lambda z e)))`